-- 8.1 Organizations wishing to meet at the Library must receive prior permission to do so from the Director.
+8.1 Organizations wishing to meet at the Library must receive prior permission to do so from the Director and a member of the group must be a card holder in good standing.
 Times of such meetings must be agreeable to the Director and the organization.
-A Meeting Room Use Application Form (Appendix VI) must be completed and approved prior to any meeting. - 8.2 Permitted programs/meetings shall not conflict with customary Library operations and may not disrupt the use of the Library for other patrons. - 8.3 For before or after-hours usage, the contact person will be required to pick up and sign for the key while the Library is open.
+A Meeting Room Use Application Form (Appendix IV) must be completed and approved prior to any meeting.

+8.2 Permitted programs/meetings shall not conflict with customary Library operations and may not disrupt the use of the Library for other patrons.

+8.3 For before or after-hours usage, the contact person will be required to pick up and sign for the key while the Library is open.
 If there is a reason that the contact person listed on the form is not able to pick up the key, Library staff must be notified in advance of key pickup.
 No meeting, function, or activity may extend beyond the hour of 10:00 p.m. unless prior approval is given by the Director.
-A sign indicating that the Library is closed for normal business must be placed on the entrance door. - 8.4 The Trustees reserve the right to require that a Trustee or Library staff member be present for the duration of the meeting and for securing the building when the meeting is over. - 8.5 Groups of people under age 18 may use these facilities if the meeting is booked by and the group accompanied by an adult supervisor. - 8.6 An adult representative for each group using the Library must be designated as the person responsible for coordinating the meeting or program and for assuring that the program ends at the designated time.
+A sign indicating that the Library is closed for normal business must be placed on the entrance door.

+8.4 The Trustees reserve the right to require that a Trustee or Library staff member be present for the duration of the meeting and for securing the building when the meeting is over.

+8.5 Groups of people under age 18 may use these facilities if the meeting is booked by and the group accompanied by an adult supervisor.

+8.6 An adult representative for each group using the Library must be designated as the person responsible for coordinating the meeting or program and for assuring that the program ends at the designated time.

-- 8.7 Permission to use Library space does not imply endorsement of any group's activities. - 8.8 The Library will not be used for fundraising or income-generating activities, except those sponsored by the Library. - 8.9 The Library assumes no responsibility for private property brought onto the premises. - 8.10 Any damages to Library property will be charged to the group using the facility.
-Users of the Library are responsible for the disposal of their rubbish and must leave the meeting space in the condition in which it was found. - 8.11 If the Library decides to close as a result of storms or other extraordinary circumstances, the closing will be posted on the Library web page.
+8.7 Permission to use Library space does not imply endorsement of any group's activities.

+8.8 The Library will not be used for fundraising or income-generating activities, except those sponsored by the Library.

+8.9 The Library assumes no responsibility for private property brought onto the premises.

+8.10 Any damages to Library property will be charged to the group using the facility.
+Users of the Library are responsible for the disposal of their rubbish and must leave the meeting space in the condition in which it was found.

+8.11 If the Library decides to close as a result of storms or other extraordinary circumstances, the closing will be posted on the Library web page.
 It is each organization's responsibility to notify those who would be attending any meeting.
-The Library is not responsible for any cost incurred by an organization as a result of such closing. - 8.12 The Library does not discriminate in making its premises available on the basis of race, color, national origin, religion, sex, sexual preference, age, or physical limitations.
+The Library is not responsible for any cost incurred by an organization as a result of such closing.

+8.12 The Library does not discriminate in making its premises available on the basis of race, color, national origin, religion, sex, sexual preference, age, or physical limitations.

+8.13 The Library is not available as a site for court-ordered supervised visitations.

-9 Materials Selection and Collection Development
+Materials Selection and Collection Development